model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 }
 ```

 Under this substitution, Kani has a single check, which proves that the assertion can fail.
-Verification time is 0.03 seconds.
+Verification time is 0.02 seconds.

 ## User Experience

 This feature is currently limited to stubbing functions; however, the hope is that the basic ideas and mechanisms will carry over to stubbing other features in the future (such as methods and types).

 Stubs will be specified per harness; that is, different harnesses can use different stubs (the reasoning being that users might want to mock different behavior for different harnesses).
-Users will specify stubs by attaching the `#[kani::stub_by(original, replacement)]` attribute to each harness function.
+Users will specify stubs by attaching the `#[kani::stub_by(<original>, <replacement>)]` attribute to each harness function.
 The attribute may be specified multiple times per harness, so that multiple (non-conflicting) stub pairings are supported.
 The arguments `original` and `replacement` give the names of functions, relative to the crate of the harness (*not* relative to the module of the harness).